Get your tickets and join us in one or more of our courses

-Proof of vaccination required (must be two weeks from last shot, and include a booster shot).
+Proof of vaccination required (must be two weeks from last shot).
 If you haven’t already verified your vaccination status at one of our events, we’ll ask you to show your vaccine card or a photo at your first class.

 Hand sanitizer will be provided.

 After years of teaching continuous progressive classes, organizing socials, workshops, and observing social dance dynamics in our community, we adapt and adjust the ways, the speed, and the order in which we teach Brazilian Zouk fundamentals.

 Our current curriculum is the result of one more improvement, aiming to provide the students with the tools to connect all the Brazilian Zouk pieces.

 Our main goal at District Zouk is to provide the tools to help you become a comfortable and versatile social dancer.
 That includes the techniques behind creating a comfortable dance both as a leader and a follower; solid foundations; musicality; use of the space and floorcraft; social dance dynamics, etiquette, and safety.

 We built our curriculum to develop your social dancing skills beyond the knowledge of the movements, providing time to dance and practice in class with the guidance of our instructors and assistants.
 The curriculum is also built to allow the students to receive personalized feedback from the instructors and assistants.

 Our curriculum presents 24 fundamental patterns in Brazilian Zouk, along with their direction changes, lead/follow principles, and other body movements.
 We divided this content into six progressive courses of 8 weeks each: